IBM/dap-blueprint/Deploy.md

 ./dap_client.py create_seed <user>
 ```

-You should be able to see the following response.
+You should be able to see the following response and should record your seed id as it will be used later to create a wallet.

 ```
 {'seedid': <Your seed id>, 'status': 'ok'}